GaloisInc/BESSPIN-Voting-System-Demonstrator-2019/docs/system-description/Registration_System.md

 ## Contributors

- - Reuben Broadfoot, Noah Rich wrote the first draft of this description.
+ - Reuben Broadfoot and Noah Rich wrote the first draft of this description.
- - Joe Kiniry and Alexander Bakst edited that first draft.
+ - Joe Kiniry, Dan Zimmerman, and Alexander Bakst edited that first draft.

 ## Funders

-This project is funded by DARPA under the Galois BESSPIN project.
+This project is funded by the Defense Advanced Research Projects Agency (DARPA) under Contract No. HR0011-18-C-0013 (the Galois BESSPIN project).
+Any opinions, findings, and conclusions or recommendations expressed herein are those of the contributors and do not necessarily reflect the views of DARPA.

 The BVS 2020 cryptographic protocol and implementation are based upon the Microsoft ElectionGuard SDK, funded by Microsoft and designed and developed by Galois and Free & Fair.

-@todo kiniry Add appropriate verbiage here for DARPA attribution.